dgoodine/Slogger/README.md

 	let log = Slogger<NoCategories>(defaultLevel: .Warning)
 	#endif

-The *Slogger* class is generic, to support categories.
-This is explained below.
+The *Slogger* class is generic to support categories, as explained below.

+The public interface is well documented.
+See the Docs directory for HTML-based and Apple docset versions of the header documentation.

 ## Advanced Features